neocoretechs/RockSack/README.md

 <li/> Gives RocksDB the power of a true object oriented database.
 <li/> Makes it easier to manage transactions and organize databases by Java class.
 <li/> Supports transaction and transactionless models.
+<li/> Provides tooling to rapidly adapt existing classes to use Java serialization and inherent language Comparable compatability!
 </dd>
 <h2>RocksDB</h2>
 https://github.com/facebook/rocksdb <br/>